 Before the exam, you will be required to go through fingerprinting and a background check.
 People who enjoy a fast-paced high-energy job will find real estate an interesting endeavor.

 As more of the Baby Boomer generation is heading into retirement, the need for teachers is growing.
 If you want to gain satisfaction from helping others and shape the future, then teaching might be the best path for you.
 To be a teacher, you will most likely need a bachelor’s degree of some kind, and public school teachers need a state-issued license.

-You do not necessarily need a degree in education to qualify—in fact employers may see it as a benefit that you have different experience in your education and your work experience.
+You do not necessarily need a degree in education to qualify—in fact, employers may see it as a benefit that you have a different experience in your education and your work experience.